Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control: Learning-based Modeling of Human-driven Vehicle

 \subsection{The proposed modeling method for HVs}

-Although HVs can be modeled as an ARX model in \eqref{eqn:arx} with limited accuracy by assuming a fixed reaction delay \cite{pirani2022}, incorporating GP models can improve prediction accuracy and provide uncertainty estimations that can be used as constraints for safety guarantees in control.
-Therefore, we propose modeling HVs in an ARX+GP format as
+Although HVs can be modeled as an ARX model in \eqref{eqn:arx} with limited accuracy by assuming a fixed reaction delay \citep{pirani2022}, incorporating GP models can improve prediction accuracy and provide uncertainty estimations that can be used as constraints for safety guarantees in control.
+Therefore, we propose modeling HVs in an ARX+GP format as:

 Here, $\tilde{v}^{H}_{k}$ denotes the GP-compensated velocity prediction of the HV.
-The model ${f}(\cdot)$ is the ARX nominal model with constant parameters $b_i$ and $c_i$, and ${g}(\cdot)$ represents a GP model used to learn the discrepancies between the nominal ARX model and the actual system model (as observed through system behavior data).
-The GP model ${g}(\cdot)$ is a function of both the velocity of the HV ($v^{H}$) and the velocity of the AV in front of the HV ($v^{N_a}$).
+In the proposed framework, the model ${f}(\cdot)$ represents an ARX nominal model, characterized by constant parameters $b_i$ and $c_i$.
+Additionally, ${g}(\cdot)$ serves as a GP model, tasked with learning the divergences between the actual system behaviors (as gleaned from system data) and the nominal ARX model.
+Crucially, The GP model ${g}(\cdot)$ is dependent on both $v^{H}$ (HV velocity) and $v^{N_a}$ (the velocity of the last AV).
+This ensures that the GP model adequately captures the dynamics of the HV influenced by the actions of the leading AV.